Create and Configure Competition

 The date when players are added to the catalog will serve as the reference date

-→ If you only specify the DOB from (leaving the Date to field empty), the system will allow all players younger than the specified DOB to be added to the lineup.
+For example, if you only specify the DOB from (leaving the DOB to field empty), the system will allow all players younger than the specified DOB to be added to the lineup.

 Privacy: hide the goal columns on publicly available standings in the COMET LIVE API and COMET LIVE Apps